paultltc/InflaBERT/README.md

 - `SA.ipynb`: ???
 - `news.ipynb`: Notebook used to construct the `NEWS` index.
 Note that this notebook is designed to be run on **Google Colab**.
 - `nowcaster.ipynb`: Notebook used to derive results of the section *Inflation Nowcaster*.

+#### Code Requirements
+This code repository uses the [ALFRED Database](https://alfred.stlouisfed.org/).
+To have access to it, you will need an API key.